doc4d/docs/docs/ViewPro/method-list.md

 In *name*, pass a name for the table.
 The name must:

 * be unique in the document
-* include at least 5 characters and cannot include spaces
+* include at least 5 characters, and cannot include spaces
 * start with a number

 In *source*, you can pass an attribute name from the [data context](#vp-set-data-context) to display its data in the table.
 If you don't specify a source, the command creates an empty table with the size defined in *rangeObj*.